soulwing/cas-extension/README.md

 ##### DistinguishedToSimpleName

+The `DistinguishedToSimpleName` transformer replaces a LDAP distinguished name with one of its component names.

 |  Option     | Description                                   | Default      |
 | ----------- |---------------------------------------------- | ------------ |
 | name-component | Specifies the name component to extract from a distinguished name | CN |